DOCGroup/ACE_TAO/README.md

 Also, it is important to make sure you don't accidentally commit files for which no real changes have happened, but rather, whitespace has been modified.
 This often happens with some IDEs. `git diff --check` should be run before you issue such a pull request, which will check for such "noise" commits and warn you accordingly.
 Such files should be reverted and not be committed to the branch.

-Adhering to [ATCD's code style](http://htmlpreview.github.io/?https://github.com/DOCGroup/ATCD/blob/master/ACE/docs/ACE-guidelines.html) guidelines will help minimise "noise" commits.
+Adhering to [ACE/TAO's code style](http://htmlpreview.github.io/?https://github.com/DOCGroup/ATCD/blob/master/ACE/docs/ACE-guidelines.html) guidelines will help minimise "noise" commits.
 Project Admins are going to ask contributors to reformat their code if necessary.

 ## Keeping your repo in sync with upstream